iCharlesHu/swift-experimental-subprocess/README.md

 ## Introduction

 As Swift establishes itself as a general-purpose language for both compiled and scripting use cases, one persistent pain point for developers is process creation.
 The existing Foundation API for spawning a process, `NSTask`, originated in Objective-C. It was subsequently renamed to `Process` in Swift.
 As the language has continued to evolve, `Process` has not kept up.
 It lacks support for `async/await`, makes extensive use of completion handlers, and uses Objective-C exceptions to indicate developer error.
-This proposal introduces a new type called `Subprocess`, which addresses the ergonomic shortcomings of `Process` and enhances the experience of using Swift for scripting.
+This proposal introduces a new type called `Subprocess`, which addresses the ergonomic shortcomings of `Process` and enhances the experience of using Swift for scripting and other areas such as server-side development.

 ## Motivation